tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/timing-and-synchronisation-anomalies.md

 ## Synchronisation logs and NTP audit trails

-Stedin's NTP clients log successful synchronisations and synchronisation failures.
+The NTP clients log successful synchronisations and synchronisation failures.
 An NTP log that shows synchronisation was lost at a critical time (during or just before unauthorised work) is forensic evidence.
 The log might show: "Lost synchronisation with primary NTP server at 23:45 UTC", followed by "Manual time adjustment at 23:52 UTC", followed by "Resynchronised at 00:15 UTC".
 Such a log entry indicates the system's clock was not synchronised, was